my8286/Wish-List-App/README.md

 # Wish List App
 A project of storing wishes is developed in NodeJS.
-Mongo DB had been used to keep records.
+MongoDB Database used to keep records.